CHINA - HIST 4007/5007

-CHINA - Study and site visits in Beijing, Xi'an, and elsewhere.
-Students will attend lectures on Chinese language, culture, politics, society, and history; interact with Chinese students; and visit The Great Wall, the Forbidden City of the Emperors, the Summer Palace, Tiananmen Square, the Terra Cotta Warriors, and more.
-(Brochure)
+Spend up to 30 days in China, studying in Beijing, Xi'an and elsewhere (as available).
+Participate in lectures on Chinese language, culture, politics, society and history.
+Interact with Chinese Students.
+Study at historical sites such as The Great Wall, the Forbidden City, the Summer Palace, Tiananmen Square, the Terra Cotta Warriors and much more.

 ITALY - Architectural History - summer course in Rome, Italy

 Immerse yourself in experiential learning - Spend the summer in Rome with ACCENT and ETSU.
 Explore Italian monuments, churches, museums and galleries, as Rome becomes an extension of your classroom while you are studying art and architecture of the city.

 For more information, please contact Kevin Varney or visit www.etsurome.com